angular/angular/packages/compiler-cli/src/ngtsc/incremental/src/README.md

 With this information, the compiler can perform rebuild optimizations:

-1. The compiler uses the last good compilation's dependency graph to determine which parts of its analysis work can be reused.
+1. The compiler uses the last good compilation's dependency graph to determine which parts of its analysis work can be reused, and an initial set of files which need to be re-emitted.
 2. The compiler analyzes the rest of the program and generates an updated dependency graph, which describes the relationships between files in the program as they are currently.
-3. Based on this graph, the compiler can make a determination for each TS file whether it needs to be re-emitted or can safely be skipped.
+3. Based on this graph, the compiler can make a final determination for each TS file whether it needs to be re-emitted or can safely be skipped.
 This produces a set called `pendingEmit` of every file which requires a re-emit.
 4. The compiler cycles through the files and emits those which are necessary, removing them from `pendingEmit`.

 Theoretically, after this process `pendingEmit` should be empty.
 As a precaution against errors which might happen in the future, `pendingEmit` is also passed into future compilations, so any files which previously were determined to need an emit (but have not been successfully produced yet) will be retried on subsequent compilations.
 This is mostly relevant if a client of `ngtsc` attempts to implement emit-on-error functionality.